Katy Perry Addresses Rumors That Jennifer Aniston Is Going To Be Her Baby’s Godmother

 “She is pretty chuffed about it as well and cried when they asked her,” the source said, adding that the pair had been friends for nearly ten years.

-Aniston is a godmother to Coco, the daughter of her Friends co-star Courtney Cox.
+Aniston is a godmother to Coco, the daughter of her Friends co-star Courteney Cox.

 During the interview, Perry also discussed the changes her body had experienced during her pregnancy, reported The Inquisitr.

-Wearing a crop top promoting her upcoming album Smile, Perry described herself as being “large Marge in charge,” adding that pregnancy had given her a different viewpoint in regards to her body and that she was grateful for her changing shape.
+Wearing a crop top while promoting her upcoming album Smile, Perry described herself as being “large Marge in charge,” adding that pregnancy had given her a different viewpoint in regards to her body and that she was grateful for her changing shape.

-However, she admitted that she was at a point where “everything was swollen”, and that her hands and feet had recently started to swell.
+However, she admitted that she was at a point where “everything was swollen,” and that her hands and feet had recently started to swell.

 Despite that, she has been hard at work promoting Smile, describing the album as a “hopeful” record.